lubeda/EsphoMaTrix/README.md

 - [PixelIt](https://docs.bastelbunker.de/pixelit/) (project is under active development)
 - [Awtrix-Light](https://github.com/Blueforcer/awtrix-light) From the developer of Awtrix, optimized for the Ulanzi TC001 Hardware

 The other DIY  solutions have their pros and cons.
-I tried both and used AwTrix for a long time.
+I tried some and used AwTrix for a long time.
 But the cons are so big (in my opinion) that I started an esphome.io variant targeted to an optimized Home Assistant integration.
 The main reason, for me is the Home Assistant integration!

 There is a little hype around the Ulanzi TC001 pixel clock.
 This hardware can be used with **EspHoMaTriX** (with some limitations).
 You can connect the device and flash it via USB-C. As a starting point you can use the [``UlanziTC001.yaml``](https://github.com/lubeda/EsphoMaTrix/blob/main/UlanziTC001.yaml).
 Yet the LDR and battery sensor are not perfectly supported.
 For another use of the hardware see [PixelIT_Ulanzi](https://github.com/aptonline/PixelIt_Ulanzi) or [AWTRIX-LIGHT](https://github.com/Blueforcer/awtrix-light) firmwares.

+### ehmtx in the media

 See this German tutorial video with information on setting up your display [RGB-LED Status Display für Home Assistant mit ESPHome | ESPHoMaTrix](https://www.youtube.com/watch?v=DTd9vAhet9A).